Skip to main content

 Humanities International Complete includes all data from Humanities International Index (more than 2,100 journals and 2.47 million records) plus unique full text content.
 The database includes full text for more than 890 journals.

-COVID-19 Extended Access Resource (JSTOR has temporarily activated all archive and primary source collections until December 31.)
-JSTOR archives and provides access to archival and current issues of more than 2,400 scholarly journals across more than 60 academic disciplines (title lists
+COVID-19 Extended Access Resource (JSTOR has temporarily activated all archive and primary source collections until June 30, 2022.)
+Archival and current issues of more than 2,400 scholarly journals across more than 60 academic disciplines (title lists

 ) along with a growing number of open access ebooks.
 The UW-Milwaukee Libraries have acquired access to JSTOR collections Arts and Sciences I-VIII and the subject collections for Biological Sciences, Jewish Studies and Ireland.